 Nahomi Ichino is an assistant professor in the Department of Political Science and a Faculty Associate of the Center for Political Studies and the African Studies Center at the University of Michigan.
+(She will be an associate professor with tenure beginning September 2019.)
 Her research interests focus primarily on ethnic politics, voter behavior, and political parties in developing democracies, with a regional specialization in sub-Saharan Africa.
 She has a secondary research interest in methodology for comparative politics.
 Her work has been published in American Political Science Review, American Journal of Political Science, and other outlets.
 She is a member of EGAP (Evidence in Governance and Politics) and her research in Ghana has been supported by the National Science Foundation.
 She holds a Ph.D. in political science from Stanford University and was previously on the faculty in the Department of Government at Harvard University.